djehuti/x16-bank-allocator/README.md

 2) ALLOCATE.
 Allocates a bank, and returns the index of it, or 0 if that fails.
    If it succeeds, writes your bank signature to the bank, after verifying it.
+   Or deallocates a bank and overwrites the signature in the descriptor block.

 3) FINDBANK.
 Looks for a bank with the signature the caller specifies, returns its bank number in A. The routine checks checksums or whatever to validate that the bank doesn't just happen to contain a petscii string.
    The API between the caller and the callee is up to them to negotiate.
    The API, by convention, should be a set of jump vectors in the signature